Bamiyemiasulewon/My_Rust_Calculator/README.md

 cargo run
 ```

-Follow the prompts to perform basic calculations.
+Follow the prompts to perform basic calculations

 ## Example